LincaMarius/ISAP-1_Computer_Project/README.md

 - Product testing mode: Manual and/or automatic testing
 - Target users: Didactic use, hobbyists
 - Project completion deadline: as soon as possible.

+## Stages of the project:
+- Designing a block diagram for the computer
+- Electrical diagram design using one of the programs: KiCAD, Altium Designer, Eagle, OrCAD, Fusion 360, Proteus, etc. - I will use KiCAD
+- Simulate functionality using one of the programs: Logisim, Logisim Evolution, LTspice, NI Multisim, Proteus, OrCAD, TINA, CircuitMaker, Simulink, etc. I will use Ligisim
+- Prototype creation and functionality testing
+- PCB design
+- Testing the new product
+- Final product assembly/production
+- Subsequent revisions of the product.